mckennalab/Circuitseq/plannotate/README.md

-We've had a few requests to try to implement [pLannotate](https://github.com/barricklab/pLannotate).
+We've had a few requests to implement [pLannotate](https://github.com/barricklab/pLannotate).
 Currently we are running into some issues running with singularity resulting in some plasmids causing unexpected errors.
 For the meantime we have a small bash script that should automate the annotation of your assemblies.

 To begin with set up the conda environment for plannotate as described on their github: